 God’s Promises and Knowledge of Time

-In understanding God’s promises and principles.
-The knowledge of time is invaluable.
-If it’s met for the future and we’re demanding it now.
+In understanding God’s promises and principles, the knowledge of time is invaluable.
+If it’s met for the future and we’re demanding it today.
 Sorry, it can't come true.
 If it’s met for the present and we aren't pursuing, it can’t be fulfilled.
-God rarely change the timing because of demands.
+God rarely change the timing because of human demands.
 So we need a good knowledge of the time.
-The sons of Issachar demonstrated this understanding of times in 1Chronocles 12:32.
+The sons of Issachar demonstrated this understanding of times in 1 Chronicles 12:32.

 God’s Promises and Men's Operation of the World

-The principles operating in the world is different from the one God operates.
-We can't use one to judge the other.
-That will be like using a Jews to judge a Gentile—those two can't knit.
-The way we deal with the world is different—we bribe and take bribes.
+The way we deal in the world is different from the way God deals in heaven.
+Here in the world, we bribe and take bribes.
 But, how can we bribe God?
 Isn’t through constantly going to church, singing in a choir, cleaning the altar or living holy lives?
 How?
 Our living holy lives or services in the church has no direct effect on God's nature.
 God’s ways are not our ways (Isaiah 55:8-9).
 When, therefore, we chose to operate on God’s principles, don’t expect the same result as in when operates on human principles.
 There exists a marked difference.
 We can’t pull the two together neither should we compare them.
 For God’s to fulfil His promises to us, therefore, everything must coincide—adequate and proper commitment from both parties; timely response to God's command voice; and well-tailored energy to the right course.
 We must do our part of the deal.

 Note: I wrote this article keeping in mind my friend and the frequencies of these problematic phenomena.
 I felt people should understand God’s promises are fulfil base on conditions and principles.
 We should stop beefing or be hypocritical about our Christian lives.
 God sees the heart; any hypocritical attempt to deceive God will rather discredit us.